 Intangible fixed assets

 Each time the accounts are made up, assets are reviewed for indications of a fall in value.
-Oil and gas fields or installations are normally treated as separate units for assessing write-downs.
+Oil and gas fields or installations are normally treated as separate units for assessing impairment.
 Should the recoverable value be lower than the book value, and this decline is not expected to be temporary, the asset is written down to its recoverable value, which is the higher of the asset’s fair value less sales costs and its utility value.
 The utility value is calculated using discounted cash flows, which are discounted using a discount rate based on the weighted average cost of capital (WACC) calculated for the company.

 Expenses related to repair and maintenance are expensed on a continuous basis.
 Expenses for major replacements and renewals which significantly extend the economic life of the tangible fixed assets are capitalised.

-Abandonment and removal expenses
+Abandonment and decommissioning expenses